-- Add wild rice blend (discard the rice soaking water) and stock, and bring to a boil.
+Add stock and wild rice blend (discard the rice soaking water), and bring to a boil.
 Add sea salt, cover and reduce flame to simmer for 50-55 minutes.

-- Fill squash with wild rice mixture and tops with 2-3 tablespoons herbed turkey gravy.
+Fill squash with wild rice mixture and tops with herbed turkey gravy.